 - Step 1: Define what the end-user requirements are.

 - Step 2: Make a concept sketch

-- Step 4: Design part in accordance with material properties
+- Step 4: Design part based on materials

 - Step 8: Tooling

 - Step 9: Production